Can I get pregnant if I have epilepsy?

 I have heard of folic acid.
 Should I take a supplement during pregnancy?

 Yes, it is also a good idea to begin taking a daily folic acid supplement at least six months before you begin trying to become pregnant and continue the supplement throughout the entire length of your pregnancy.
-Folic acid supplements are important to take during pregnancy because they have been shown to reduce the risk of birth defects and improve brain development among children of women with epilepsy.
+Folic acid supplements are important to take during pregnancy because folic acid supplements have been shown to reduce the risk of birth defects and improve brain development among children of women with epilepsy.
 However, it is important that you speak with health care provider (HCP) before starting any new medications, supplements, or vitamins.

 Will my child be at risk for a birth defect?